What is Gorilla Trekking?

 Gorilla Trekking is the process of walking or hiking looking for Gorillas in their natural habitats.
 Gorillas live in the forests of the mountainous areas or lowland zones.
 Gorillas are considered to be a single species, with three categories including the mountain gorilla, the western lowland gorilla and the eastern lowland gorilla.

 Mountain Gorillas considered being the most endangered species are found in Bwindi Impenetrable National Park and Mgahinga National Park in Uganda, Volcanoes National Park in Rwanda and the Virunga National Park in the Democratic Republic of Congo (DRC).
-The eastern lowland gorilla, also known as Grauer’s gorilla and a subspecies of eastern gorilla is only found in the rainforests of eastern DR Congo.
+The eastern lowland gorilla, also known as Grauer’s gorilla and a subspecies of eastern gorilla is only found in the rain forests of eastern DR Congo.
 The western lowland gorilla (Gorilla gorilla gorilla), one of two subspecies of the western gorilla (Gorilla gorilla) lives in montane, primary and secondary forests and lowland swamps in the central African countries including Angola, Central African Republic, Cameroon, Democratic Republic of the Congo, Republic of the Congo, Equatorial Guinea and Gabon.
 This gorilla type is also mostly found in zoos.

 Gorilla Trekking or Gorilla Tracking is a process that requires one to have trekking permit to be allowed by the park authorities to participate in the activity.
 Other synonems to gorilla trekking include gorilla tours, gorilla safari, or gorilla tracking.
 All the three terms can be used to mean gorilla trekking.

 - A Gorilla Permit